ajorgensen89/saga-comic/README.md

 	- border-radius.
 * Changing the _'placeholder'_ text colour for the button for the form.
 Below website assistance used: https://www.w3schools.com/howto/howto_css_placeholder.asp
+* Managing the correct table positon to adjust over devices was difficult as I could not write the correct code.
+However, with thanks to [Method 1](url'https://granneman.com/webdev/coding/css/centertables') on this link, I was able to set the _margins-left_ and _margin-right_ to _auto_ to get this positioning to adjust.

 ### Browser Testing.
 All loading and avaliable to view while tested on [Microsoft Edge](url'https://www.microsoft.com/en-us/edge?form=MA13FJ'), [Google Chrome](url'https://www.google.co.uk/chrome/'), [Opera](url'https://www.opera.com/') and [Firefox](url'https://www.mozilla.org/en-GB/firefox/new/').